Part 1 : the legal framework

 This additional site description is also prepared at joint expense and must be signed by both parties.
 Each party should receive a copy of it.

 This addendum refers to the original site description at the start of tenancy and describes the changes.
 This insert should also be presented for registration.

 If the parties do not reach an agreement, the appointment of a judicial expert may be sought.

 “Where significant work has been carried out by either the landlord or the tenant during the tenancy, for example as a result of renovation work, both the landlord and the tenant may require that an addendum to the original site plan be prepared at the start of the tenancy.”

 Article 230, § 4 of the Brussels Housing Code imposes an interim exit placement requirement in case of transfer of the lease.
 This site description must be prepared before the departure of the tenant-transferor and, more specifically, after the vacating of the property and before the handing over of the keys to the landlord.

 The interim site plan must be prepared contradictorily in the presence of the acquiring tenant.
 Costs are shared among the three parties.
 The damage determined is the responsibility of the tenant-transferor.

 According to the text of the Brussels Housing Code, this intermediate site description, added to the initial site description, counts as a site description upon entry with respect to the transferee tenant.
-This is surprising, given that the entry and exit place descriptions are two completely different documents.
+This is surprising, given that the place description at entry and the place description at exit are two completely different documents.

 Source: The United Owners October 2022, pages 8-9-10